Internet providers helping out school districts

 “It needed to be something quick and easy because we had one week to try and enable as many people as we could,” said United Wireless Customer Operations Manager Jeff Renner.

-The service depends on the area, whether you have cell service allowing you to turn a on a hotspot or providers helping you set up a router., either way providers are giving students internet with no fees.
+The service depends on the area, whether you have cell service allowing you to turn on a hotspot or providers helping you set up a route, either way, providers are giving students the internet with no fees.

 For one local school district, the news helped them move forward.